 If General Mills is allowed to continue with its lot mean testing—which equates to extracting one tiny sample from a minimal number of boxes and averaging the results to get less than 20 ppm—not only will many more in the gluten-free community end up getting a “bad box,” a gluten-full box, and getting ill, but this case will set a precedent and a “gluten free” label will completely lose its value.
 After that, what would stop other food manufacturers from following suit versus ensuring all their products are gluten free as the law states?
 Nothing, if the FDA does not ensure that General Mills “gluten-free” Cheerios actually become gluten free and we, the gluten-free public, don’t demand that General Mills change its processing and provide truly gluten-free Cheerios.

 Make your voice heard every way possible.
 You can start by signing the petition to the FDA and General Mills.
-(Click the button below.)
+(Update: This petition is now closed.
+Click the button below.)

-Please share this petition link with everyone else, not just gluten-free individuals but also your friends and family members who believe gluten free should always be gluten free and don’t want to see folks ill.
+Please share this petition link (update: this petition is now closed) with everyone else, not just gluten-free individuals but also your friends and family members who believe gluten free should always be gluten free and don’t want to see folks ill.
 Thank you!

 Do Not Eat “Gluten-Free” Cheerios.
 Period.

 General Mills Has Recalled 1.8 Million Boxes of “Gluten-Free” Cheerios To Date.

 General Mills is Using Mainstream Oats (vs Purity Protocol Oats) and Lot Mean Testing for Its “Gluten-Free” Cheerios, Which Means That Not Every Box Is Tested for Gluten.

 Many in Gluten-Free Community Have Gotten Ill and Many Continue to Get Ill, Even from Boxes Not Recalled